 5. Idaho Falls

 Surrounding the Snake River, Idaho Falls is a scenic city in southeastern Idaho.
-It offers an assortment of things to see and do, making it one of the best gorgeous Idaho attractions.
+It offers many things to see and do, making it one of the best gorgeous Idaho attractions.

 Home to a range of other prominent attractions and the region’s only professional sports team, Idaho Falls is the cultural and commercial hub of Eastern Idaho.
 Located near the downtown area’s shops and restaurants, the Museum of Idaho is another top-rated spot.
 It features more than 25,000 specimens and artifacts relating to the state’s history, culture, and biology.